 There are so many things to do in Florence with the beautiful historic buildings, piazzas, museums, and so much more.
 It’s the ultimate Renaissance city of Italy.

-I’ve been dying to do a write up on Florence but have had to hunt down stock pics to use in the article to show you the places.
-As a freelance travel photographer I try and avoid using other people’s pics but I’ve had no choice here.
+I’ve been dying to do a write-up on Florence, but I have had to hunt down stock pics to use in the article to show you the places.
+As a freelance travel photographer, I try to avoid using other people’s pics, but I’ve had no choice here.

 Anyway, enjoy reading about the best things to do in Florence!